MartinThoma/MartinThoma.github.io/_posts/2015-04-27-neuronale-netze-vorlesung.md

       <figure>
           <img src="//martin-thoma.com/images/2016/02/feed-forward-perceptron.png" alt="Draft of a multilayer Perceptron (MLP)." />
-          <caption>Draft of multilayer Perceptron (MLP).
+          <figcaption>Draft of multilayer Perceptron (MLP).
 The bias units are
                    grey, the input units are red, the hidden units are green and the output unit is blue.
-The edges are directed from input, to hidden, to output and from the bias to hidden / output.</caption>
+The edges are directed from input, to hidden, to output and from the bias to hidden / output.</figcaption>
       </figure>
   </dd>
   <dt><a href="https://de.wikipedia.org/wiki/Metrischer_Raum#Formale_Definition"><dfn>Metrik</dfn></a></dt>